 MCC has adopted emergency response procedures that are contained in posted emergency operations plans.
 Miles Community College is committed to protecting the lives, safety, and welfare of its campus and community members.
 These plans are located in classrooms and offices across the campus.
 The safety committee finalized the latest plans in Fall 2020.
-The document in this book is the version for 2020 but a new document was printed in January 2021 and will be included in the next report.
+The latest version was printed in January 2021.